 Create a supportive study environment

-Children with special needs may have sensory sensitivities.
+Children with disabilities and autism may have sensory sensitivities.
 They may need soft lighting, noise-canceling headphones or a weighted lap buddy to stay focused.
 Most children benefit from removing distractions like turning off the TV or removing toys from the room.

 Establish boundaries for your children